-- Revolving credit.
-Most major credit cards and some department store cards are revolving credit accounts.
-You have a credit limit or “line,” and your monthly payments are based on how much credit you’ve used at any time.
+Most credit cards are revolving credit accounts.
+You have a credit limit or “line,” (the total amount you can borrow or owe at one time) and your monthly payments are based on how much credit you’ve used at any time.
 Most revolving credit is unsecured.

-- Open 30-day agreements.
-Charge cards require you to pay off your balance at the end of each month, or 30-day agreement period.
+Charge cards require you to pay off your balance at the end of each month (or 30-day agreement period).
 Your balance depends on your ability to pay and your past usage.
 Interest is only charged on late payments.
 If you make too many late payments, you may lose the card.

 Many of us enter into our first consumer credit transaction when we open a credit card account.
 Below is a list of some of the advantages and disadvantages of using credit cards.

 The Case for Credit Cards

 Today it’s hard to live without credit.
 Reasons people use credit cards include:

 1. It’s a safety net.

 Having a credit card helps many of us pay expenses in case of an emergency.

 Credit cards may be used almost everywhere in the world, and are often more accepted than a personal check, or even cash.

 If a card is lost or stolen, federal law limits how much you will owe if it is stolen and used by the thief.